Penn Relays: COVID outbreak

+New events

+In 2021, organisers split the Penn Relays into two different events -- the Philadelphia Metropolitan Collegiate Invitational presented by Toyota for colleges on the traditional weekend, and the Summer Series, which featured open races held in mid-July.
+A 5k race around the campus that finishes at the track was also introduced as an October event.

+In 2022, the Penn Relays made both the Summer Showcase (now its own separate one-day event) and 5k standard events annual in July and October, respectively.

 Franklin Field

 Franklin Field was opened in 1895 specifically for the first Penn Relay Carnival.
 In this same year, Franklin Field was the site of the nation's first scoreboard.
 According to the NCAA, Franklin Field is the oldest stadium that functions as both a football field and a track and field stadium.

 In the fall of 1903, it became the first permanent college stadium in the country and the first stadium with a horseshoe design.
 The stadium was rebuilt in 1922 to its present-day form.
 The lower deck seating was made more stable and the upper deck seating was added to the stadium to allow for more spectators.
 After Franklin Field's renovations, it became the first two-tiered stadium.
 In 1967 the 10 lane synthetic track was added to replace the old overused cinder track.

 Prizes

 The plaque

 The plaque was first given out at the 1925 Penn Relay Carnival.
 The design that is on the plaque and the medals was created by Dr. R. Tait McKenzie.
 The picture on the awards features the founder of the University of Pennsylvania, Benjamin Franklin, sitting in his library chair holding a laurel sprig in his left hand.
 Four nude runners stand facing him in a line all holding hands.
 The last runner in the line is holding the baton of the relay.
 Former University of Pennsylvania runners Larry Brown, Louis Madeira, George Orton and Ted Meredith posed as models for the design.
 The design is carved onto an 18" or 8" bronze plate and mounted on a wooden circle.
 Around the bronze picture, on the wooden part of the plaque, reads "Relay Carnival" above the design and "University of Pennsylvania" below the design.
-Also in Crash by Jerry Spinelli Penn relays are in it.